-STEP 2: Check the login attempts to your Magento® 2 backoffice
+STEP 3: Check the login attempts to your Magento 2 back office

-If you go to Stores > Watchlog > Connection attempts, you'll have a global overview of the login attempts executed from your Magento® 2 admin panel log in page.
+You'll have a global overview of the login attempts executed from your Magento 2 admin panel login page if you go to: Stores Watchlog Connection attempts

 Statistics on the login attempts will be displayed in graphs and tables.